Guides

 metrics, custom metrics

 Metrics are a subset of tests that do not have thresholds.
 Custom metrics are functions that you define to evaluate your model or dataset.
-These functions can be registered with ValidMind to be used in the platform.
+These functions can be registered via the ValidMind Library to be used with the ValidMind Platform.

 In the context of ValidMind’s Jupyter Notebooks, metrics and tests can be thought of as interchangeable concepts.